 II.
 Create a Linux Mint Installation USB drive

 Go to our detailed article and step-by-step instructions on how to create a Linux Mint Live USB.
-Once you are done with it, proceed to next section.Create Linux Mint Live USB Drive
+Once you are done with it, proceed to the next section.Create Linux Mint Live USB Drive

 III.
 Begin Linux Mint Installation